dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 Each ORC has a reliabilty and relevance score, which are initialized to a basic value when the contribution is first made public.
 The basic reliability and relevance comes from the ORC authors', as a commitment to the work, and defines a baseline point.
 This is returned to their correponding owners as the ORC gains it's own reliability (reviews, replications and reproductions) and relevance (citations, dissemination) from other sources, once this reaches the same baseline value.
 Good reviews by confident and expert authors will increase the ORC reliability, up to a certain threshold.
 To get beyond that an ORC needs to be replicated and/or reproduced at least once by a public and non-conflicting author.
 Citations from third-party, non-conflicting reliable and relevant papers provide relevance.
 Liked dissemination works linked to the ORC also provide relevance.

 * Relevance and reliability gains by ORCs follows a sigmoid, starting slow (e.g., first citations add little relevance), peak gradient at the middle, and asymptoting to a maximum relevance and realiability.
-* Initial reliability/relevance of an ORC: Each author of the ORC must commit 1/ACR of it's own reliability/relevance to the ORC.
-If one or more authors do not have enough uncommited reliability/relevance (i.e., they have ACR OCRs which have not yet baselined, and not enough ERC contributions), the ORC cannot be published.
+* Initial reliability of an ORC: Each author of the ORC must commit 1/ACR of it's own reliability to the ORC.
+If one or more authors do not have enough uncommited reliability (i.e., they have ACR OCRs which have not yet baselined, and not enough ERC contributions), the ORC cannot be published.
+* Initial relevance of an ORC: Each author of the ORC contributes with 1/ACR of its own relevance.
+Relevance need not to be committed.
+* Both initial reliability and relevance are capped to a max value (MCI).

 An ORC has set of authors, public or private, each with a percentual contribution to the work.
 This is validated individually and anonymously within the platform.
 Reliability and relevance produced by the ORC is split among authors accordingly.
 An ORC can be open or closed.
 When submitted, it is open, and it will remain so for MOT time.
 Beyond that point, the ORC authors can decide to close it at any time.
 When closed, an ORC can no longer receive reviews, and can no longer be modified.
 Instead, it can receive commentary regarding its historical perspective.
 Once closed it cannot be reopened.

 ![Hierarchy of concepts]({{site.baseurl}}/assets/img/scientific_platform/ORC-ERC_Class diagram.jpg)
+Diagram of the types of research contributions.

 #### Enhancing Research Contributions